layer5io/istio-service-mesh-workshop/prereq/README.md

 Once an adapter is connected, you will also see it added to the nav menu on the left ([see screenshot](https://github.com/leecalcote/istio-service-mesh-workshop/raw/feature/blend-in-meshery/prereq/img/meshery_settings_page-service_meshes_with_menu.png)).

-For the labs, it will be good to have your terminal and your browser, with Meshery, share your screen so that you don't have to switch between apps frequently.
+In the labs, you will use a combination of Meshery's UI and your terminal.
+We suggest splitting the view on your display between your terminal and your web browser, so that you don't have to switch between apps frequently.

 <!-- ### <span style="color:gray">Alternatively - Run Meshery In-Cluster</span>